kjzju/specular-removal/README.md

 ## Pre-trained Models

-You can download pretrained models here [M2Net](https://drive.google.com/file/d/1gY4gNfbLuvSjIgMOyeVlrY0OCJt9mZzm/view?usp=sharing) , It contains two models( text_face and nature), you can use either one according to your needs.
+You can download pretrained models here [M2Net](https://drive.google.com/file/d/1gY4gNfbLuvSjIgMOyeVlrY0OCJt9mZzm/view?usp=sharing).
+It contains two models( text_face and nature), and you can use either one according to your needs.

 ## Final Note